hardwarebob/kodi-frigate/README.md

 ### Event-Triggered Camera Display

 1. **Service Startup**: When Kodi starts, the Frigate service starts in the background
-2. **Camera Discovery**: The service queries the Frigate API to get the list of cameras
+2. **Camera Discovery**: The service queries the Frigate API to discover all configured cameras
 3. **MQTT Connection**: The service connects to the MQTT broker and subscribes to `frigate/events`
 4. **Event Processing**: When an object is detected by Frigate:
    - The service receives the MQTT event